ivandotv/dumba/README.md

 ### Schema Fields

-Schema consist of the fields, every field element in the HTML form should have a coresponding field in the schema.
+The schema consists of the fields, every field element in the HTML form should have a corresponding field in the schema.

 Schema fields are created via `createField()` factory function.
 In the example below we are going to create an `email` field.